What to Look for When You’re Looking

 - Brings balance to life.
 Work should not only be challenging, but it should be fun.
 You want to work somewhere that respects your work-life balance.
 At the end of the day, family and friends always come first.
 Life is too short to spend all your time behind a desk.
 Make sure your company lets you enjoy the ride too.

-Lisa joined AlphaSights in June of 2014 and serves as an Associate in our New York office.
+Lisa joined AlphaSights in June of 2014 and served as an Associate in our New York office.